Getting deployed is not the easiest thing in the world, but someone’s gotta do it.

 When I was in, we almost did everything as a platoon and it was amazing.

-We went to chow, played cards, and watched movies all together.
+We went to chow, played cards, and watched movies altogether.

 I know everything is more up to date and you guys are probably able to Skype and are probably running around with your own cellphones, but I didn’t have that luxury in my time.

-To save you from more heartache and from putting a big dent on your bank account, you should limit yourself on communication with the folks back home.
+To save yourself from more heartache and from putting a big dent in your bank account, you should limit your communication with the folks back home.

 3.)
 Stay Focused on the Mission

 I don’t care if you’re stuck on the FOB (forward operating base), you still have a job to do.

 Just because you have more time than those going out the wire, you still need to make sure you’re doing your part.